Cornell-Tech-ML/mod4-aworld1/README.md

 This module requires `fast_ops.py`, `cuda_ops.py`, `scalar.py`, `tensor_functions.py`, `tensor_data.py`, `tensor_ops.py`, `operators.py`, `module.py`, and `autodiff.py` from Module 3.

+## MNIST Output Log

+You can view the [MNIST output log](logs/mnist.txt), which is the result of running `run_mnist_multiclass.py`.
+The model achieves an accuracy of 16/16 early on and maintains it until the final epoch 25.

+## Sentiment Output Log

+You can view the [Sentiment output log](logs/sentiment.txt), which is the result of running `run_sentiment_classifier.py`.
+The model demonstrates its performance over multiple epochs, reaching a high validation percentage of 71% (above required 70%).

 Additionally you will need to install and download the MNist library.

 (On Mac, this may require installing the `wget` command)